Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

     //TODO @Paolo

 === "iOS"
-    1. Add the pod dependency inside the `Podfile`
+    1. Add the pod dependency inside the `Podfile`.
+You don't need to specify the Phoenix sdk because it is already defined as PhoenixMapUtils dependency.
         ```swift
-        pod NextomeMapUtils_Release
+        pod PhoenixMapUtils_Release
         ```

         !!! note
-            The NextomeMapUtils is distributed in two different pod version, `Release` and `Debug`.
+            The PhoenixMapUtils is distributed in two different pod version, `Release` and `Debug`.
 Th release version will compile also for the simulate but will not show the map view.
 To test the map on the simulator you can use the `Debug` version instead.
             It is important to use the `Release` version for the app store.

     2. Install the dependency